AdobeDocs/experience-manager-65.en/help/assets/check-out-and-submit-assets.md

 1. From the toolbar, click **[!UICONTROL Release Lock]**.
 The asset is checked back in and available for edit to other users.

+## Best practices and limitations {#tips-limitations}

+* It is possible to delete a *folder* that contains checked-out asset files.
+Before deleting a folder, ensure that no digital assets are checked-out by users.

 >[!MORELIKETHIS]
 >
 >* [Understand check in and check out in Experience Manager desktop app](https://docs.adobe.com/content/help/en/experience-manager-desktop-app/using/using.html#how-app-works2)